jozu-ai/kitops/README.md

 **Kitfile:** A ModelKit is defined by a Kitfile - your AI/ML project's blueprint.
 It uses YAML to describe where to find each of the artifacts that will be packaged into the ModelKit along with metadata about each of them.
 Reading the Kitfile gives you a quick understanding of what's involved in each AI project.

 **Kit CLI:** Your magic wand for AI/ML collaboration.
-The Kit CLI not only enables users to create, manage, run, and deploy ModelKits... it lets you pull only the pieces you need.
+The Kit CLI not only enables users to create, manage, run, and deploy ModelKits -- it lets you pull only the pieces you need.
 Just need the serialized model for deployment?
 Use `unpack --model`, or maybe you just want the training datasets? `unpack --datasets`.
-So, whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the flexibility and power to streamline your workflow.
+Whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the flexibility and power to streamline your workflow.

 ## Try Kit in under 15 Minutes